Spillover of the Syrian civil war: Syrian–Israeli ceasefire line

 On 25 September 2012, several mortar shells landed in the Israeli-occupied Golan Heights, landing in an open area adjacent to the border fence.
 Overall, throughout October and early November, several Syrian mortar and light artillery shells hit the Golan Heights.
 One mortar round may have been responsible for a brushfire that erupted in the area.
 On 3 November, three Syrian tanks entered the demilitarized zone in the central Golan Heights as a number of mortar shells were fired into the area.
 On 5 November, an Israeli army jeep was damaged by Syrian army gunfire as it patrolled the border.
-On 11 November, after a Syrian 120mm mortar round hit the eastern Golan Heights, the Israeli army responded by firing an electro-optic anti-tank missile in the direction of a Syrian mortar crew, but they deliberately missed them, intending it as a warning shot.
+On 11 November, after a Syrian 120 mm mortar round hit the eastern Golan Heights, the Israeli army responded by firing an electro-optic anti-tank missile in the direction of a Syrian mortar crew, but they deliberately missed them, intending it as a warning shot.
 On 12 November, another Syrian mortar shell struck the Golan Heights, and Israeli tanks deployed along the border responded by targeting two Syrian mortar launchers.
 A direct hit was confirmed.
 A shell fired from Syria, where insurgents and government troops are locked in fierce fighting, exploded in the Israeli-occupied part of the Golan Heights plateau on Sunday, 14 July 2013.

 On 22 and 23 June 2015 two ambulances transporting wounded Syrian rebels were attacked by Druze protesters in the Golan Heights.
 One of the injured persons was killed in the incident.
 The attacks followed an interview with a rebel who had been treated in Israel and promised to come back to Syria to fight against the Druze minority.

 On 10 February 2018, an Iranian drone was reported to have entered Israeli airspace, which was shot down by the Israeli Air Force.
 In retaliation, the IAF struck Iranian targets inside Syria.
 During the attack on the Iranian targets, Syrian anti-air defense systems shot down an Israeli F-16 fighter jet.
-2 hours after the downing of the jet, Israel began attacking additional targets inside Syria.